matbryan52/microscopy-images-qem/slides.md

 ## Template matching: filtering

-Template matching is very sensitive to both template choice and image quality.
+Template matching is **very sensitive** to both template choice and image quality.

-Often useful to *filter* the target image to acheive the sharper peaks in the correlation image, leading to more precise results.
+Often useful to **filter** the target image to acheive sharper peaks in the correlation image, leading to more precise results.

 ![bg right:60% 95%](./figures/template-filtering.svg)